joshelvn11/Moonflower/README.md

 ### Validator Testing

-The website was pass through for W3C Validtor for markup validation and the Jigsaw Validator for style validation
+The website was passed through for W3C Validtor for markup validation and the Jigsaw Validator for style validation.

+The markup validation returned two errors, both are for two instances of the same error regarding a label being used for a hidden form input.
+This occurs as the input elements for the sound and particle controls have to be visually hidden in order to implement the custom control styles.

+The CSS styling validator returned with no errors.

 ### Usability Testing